vim/vim/README.txt

 Summary of the license: There are no restrictions on using or distributing an unmodified copy of Vim.
 Parts of Vim may also be distributed, but the license text must always be included.
-For modified versions a few restrictions apply.
+For modified versions, a few restrictions apply.
 The license is GPL compatible, you may compile Vim with GPL libraries and distribute it.